docsifyjs/docsify/docs/README.md

 ## Options

-You can add configuration by script tag attributes or `window.$docsify`.
+You can add configurations in the script tag attributes or with `window.$docsify`.

 ### repo
 Display the [GitHub Corner](http://tholman.com/github-corners/) widget.